“Ancient Human Remains: Archives of Biodiversity”

 Exhibition hall of the Museum of Anthropology.

-Among the historical casts of human evolution, the infant skull of Australopithecus africanus, made by R. Dart in 1925, and the skull cap of Homo erectus pekinensis made in 1936 by F. Weidenreich stand out.
+Prominent among the historical casts of human evolution are the infant skull of Australopithecus africanus made by R. Dart in 1925 and the skull cap of Homo erectus pekinensis realised in 1936 by F. Weidenreich.

-Valuable collections of lithic and archaeological artefacts, such as Paleolithicbifacials, Neolithic polished stone axes and Metal Age ceramics, document prehistory in various locations around the world.
-Maori ceremonial rods, African leather shields and ethnographic objects from Asia illustrate the culture of indigenous peoples.
+Valuable collections of lithic and archaeological artefacts, such as bifaces from the Palaeolithic period, polished stone axes from the Neolithic period and ceramics from the Metal Age, document prehistory in various locations around the world.
+Maori ceremonial poles, African leather shields and ethnographic objects from Asia illustrate the culture of indigenous peoples.

-The collection of facial casts made by L. Cipriani in the 1930s is particularly interesting.
-Noteworthy are the casts of the victims of S. Paolo Belsito and Ercolano, which attest to the tragic effects of the ancient Vesuvius eruptions on man.
+Particularly interesting is the collection of facial casts made by L. Cipriani in 1927-1930.
+Noteworthy are the casts of victims from S. Paolo Belsito and Herculaneum, which bear witness to the tragic effects of the ancient Vesuvian eruptions on mankind.

 Singular findings of tattooed human skin testify to the research conducted in the field of Criminal Anthropology by Abele De Blasio, a doctor and naturalist from Campania and a follower of Cesare Lombroso.

-It was 1881 when the Museum of Anthropology was founded, thanks to the intervention of Francesco De Sanctis, then the Kingdom of Italy’s Education Minister.
+The Museum of Anthropology was founded in 1881 thanks to the intervention of Francesco De Sanctis, then the Kingdom of Italy’s Education Minister.
 Thus, with the contemporary establishment of the Chair of Anthropology, one of the first in Europe, the study of modern human sciences began in Naples.
 The precious private collections of Giustiniano Nicolucci, an eminent anthropologist and the Museum’s first director, constituted the original nucleus of an anthropological patrimony which other authoritative scientists gradually enriched until the vicissitudes of the Second World War hit the Museum.
 In 1950, the illustrious biologist Mario Galgano saved the collections from dispersion by storing them in trunks.

 Facial casts of African and Asian somatic types and Bolivian mummy in rope sack.